Amazon S3

 One-click setup — no code, no config files

-Instant credential rotation across all agents
+Instant Access Key ID rotation across all agents

 Works with every Clawctl agent in your workspace